What is the Treasury Stock Method?

 - Tranche 3: 250mm Potential Shares; $25.00 Strike Price

 The formula for calculating the net dilution from each tranche of options contains an “IF” function that first confirms that the strike price is less than the current share price.

 If the statement is true (i.e., the options are exercisable), then the associated number of potential new shares issued is output.

 Here, the current share price exceeds the strike price for the first two tranches ($10 and $15) but not the third tranche ($25).

 Considering how TSM assumes the company repurchases shares at the current share price, thus the strike price is multiplied by the number of potential new shares, before being divided by the current share price.

 The difference between the number of shares assumed to have been issued related to the dilutive securities and the number of shares repurchased as part of TSM is the net dilutive impact.

 In the last part of the formula, the number of shares repurchased is deducted from the total potential shares issued in order to calculate the net dilution, which is completed for each of the three option tranches.

-From the finished output sheet posted below, we can see the net dilution comes out to be 100k new shares.
-And by multiplying the fully diluted shares outstanding by the current share price, we calculate that the net impact of dilutive securities is $2mm and the diluted equity value is $202mm.
+By multiplying the fully diluted shares outstanding by the current share price, we calculate that the net impact of dilutive securities is $2mm and the diluted equity value is $202mm.